What Causes Late Teething in Babies And When To See A Doctor?

 Each baby achieves developmental milestones at a different age, and it is the same with teething.
 A baby can achieve teeth eruption at any age within the specified age range.
 Therefore, you may wait since the baby could eventually experience teething on attaining the upper limit of the age range.

-Related CDH In Babies: What It Is, Symptoms, Risk And Treatment
+Related Acrocyanosis In Newborn: Causes, Symptoms, Diagnosis And Treatment

 When To Consult A Doctor?